hananeouhammouch/MLPipelineinAzure/README.md

 **The main steps of the project are:**

-1. Build a model using Azure Python SDK and a LogisticRegression model
+1. Build a model using Azure Python SDK and a LogisticRegression algorithm
 2. Tune the parameter of the Scikit-learn model using hyperdrive
 3. Design a Model using Azure Auto ML
 4. Compare the best performing model between the two created solutions based on their Accuracy